sirjmann92/nicotineplus-proper/README.md

          - '6565:6565' # Comment this line out if you ARE using a VPN container (lines above)
          - '2234:2234' # Comment this line out if you ARE using a VPN container (lines above)
     #  env_file: .env # Optionally use a .env file to store environment variables and login credentials
-       environment: # All environment variables are optional, use as needed, defaults are listed (timezone has no default)
+       environment: # All environment variables are optional, use as needed, defaults are listed (TZ, LANG, and UMASK have no default)
          - TZ=Your/Timezone
+         - LANG=C.UTF-8
+         - UMASK=022
          - DARKMODE=True
          - LOGIN=YourSoulSeekUsername
          - PASSW=YourSoulSeekPassword